sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   - defined entry and exit criteria for acceptace of the product
   - pre-meeting preparation.
   - documented by an inspection report, that includes findings.
-  - formall follow-up process.
+  - formal follow-up process.
-  - main goal: findign defects.
+  - main goal: findiNG defects.